translate/amagama/docs/settings.rst

 ``SECRET_KEY``
   Default: ``foobar``

-  Indicates the secret key to use for keeping the sessions secure.
+  The secret key to use for keeping the sessions secure.
+Choose a long random string and keep this secret.

 .. setting:: ENABLE_WEB_UI